 - our natural gas marketing operations; - our wholly-owned natural gas compression operations; - a noncontrolling interest in PES.
-Prior to PES's reorganization in August 2018, ETO's 33% interest in PES was reflected as an unconsolidated affiliate; subsequent to the August 2018 reorganization, ETO holds an approximately 7.4% interest in PES and no longer reflects PES as an affiliate; and - our investment in coal handling facilities.
+Prior to PES's reorganization in August 2018, ETO's 33% interest in PES was reflected as an unconsolidated affiliate; subsequent to the August 2018 reorganization, ETO holds an approximately 7.4% interest in PES and no longer reflects PES as an affiliate; and - our investment in coal handling facilities; and - our Canadian operations, which were acquired in the SemGroup acquisition in December 2019 and include natural gas gathering and processing assets.

 Segment Adjusted EBITDA.
-For the three months ended March 31, 2020 compared to the same period last year, Segment Adjusted EBITDA related to our all other segment decreased due to the net impacts of the following:
+For the three months ended March 31, 2020 compared to the same period last year, Segment Adjusted EBITDA related to our all other segment increased due to the net impacts of the following:

-- a decrease of \$2 million due to lower sales of residue gas; - a decrease of \$3 million due to lower gas prices and increased power costs at our compression services business; - a decrease of \$4 million due to lower revenues from our compression equipment business; - a decrease of \$10 million due to changes in eliminations of intersegment amounts, the net impacts of which are reflected in the all other segment; - a decrease of \$3 million due to higher expenses in our compression business resulting from lower cost recoveries and higher allocated costs; - a decrease of \$2 million due to power trading activities; and - a decrease of \$16 million due to higher merger and acquisition expense in the current period; partially offset by - an increase of \$16 million from settlement payments received from our ownership of PES; and - an increase of \$5 million due to storage gains.
+- an increase of \$25 million from the acquisition of SemCAMS; - an increase of \$16 million from settlement payments received from our ownership of PES; and - an increase of \$5 million due to storage gains; partially offset by - a decrease of \$2 million due to lower sales of residue gas; - a decrease of \$3 million due to lower gas prices and increased power costs at our compression services business; - a decrease of \$4 million due to lower revenues from our compression equipment business; - a decrease of \$3 million due to higher expenses in our compression business resulting from lower cost recoveries and higher allocated costs; - a decrease of \$2 million due to power trading activities; - a decrease of \$10 million due to changes in eliminations of intersegment amounts, the net impacts of which are reflected in the all other segment; and - a decrease of \$20 million due to higher merger and acquisition expense.